Entry and residence of EU citizens

 How to apply for a tax code

-You can apply for a tax code only after arriving in Italy: you must book an in-person appointment on the website Agenzia delle Entrate – Appointment Booking – you can choose the most convenient location to reach.
+You can apply for a tax code only after arriving in Italy booking an in-person appointment on the website Agenzia delle Entrate – Appointment Booking.
+You can choose the most convenient location to reach.

 EU students must submit: